Skip to Main Content

 At the University of Southampton schools or departments recommend which style you should use in your work.

-Now look at our Citing and Referencing guide and find which referencing style you should use and find the style guide which will show you how construct correctly formatted references.
+Look at our Citing and Referencing guide and find which referencing style you should use and find the style guide which will show you how write correctly formatted references.

 How to create a reference

-The online guide to referencing Cite Them Right will show you examples of how to create correct citations and references for just about every type of material that you will come across during your studies and in a number of different referencing styles including Chicago, Harvard and Vancouver.
+The online guide to referencing Cite Them Right shows you examples of how to create correct citations and references for just about every type of source that you will come across during your studies.
+It shows how to create references and citations in the Harvard style which is widely used at the University of Southampton.

 (You need to be connected to the VPN to access 'Cite Them Right')